Yukon: A Slice of Active Living

 Canada is a vast country with outstanding landscapes.
-However, few travellers to Canada cast a glance beyond the favored ‘go to’ provinces of British Columbia, Alberta or Ontario.
+However, few travelers to Canada cast a glance beyond the favored ‘go to’ provinces of British Columbia, Alberta or Ontario.

-However, Canada’s three Territories – Yukon, Northern Territory and Nunavut offer a travel experience like no other and are slowly gaining more attention, not only from travellers abroad but for locals alike.
+However, Canada’s three Territories – Yukon, Northern Territory, and Nunavut offer a travel experience like no other and are slowly gaining more attention, not only from travelers abroad but for locals alike.

 Yes, they are more isolated and costly to visit but with a bit of pre-planning can be affordable, meaning you won’t have to mortgage the home or sell your grandmother to get there.
 The territories really offer a once in a lifetime experience and the cost is priceless and quickly forgotten, once you venture into this unique setting.

 I did just this last winter.
 I ventured into the heart of the Yukon Territory for 10 days in the dead of winter.
 It was something most of my Canadian friends could not really comprehend.
 It was cold enough across the provinces with temperatures falling lower every day as we neared the holiday season, so why the heck would I be enticed in roaming around the arctic like conditions of the North!!